andvenizelos/MyWebPage/content/project/internal-project12/index.md

   name: Follow
   url: https://x.com/andvenizelos

-summary:  🎉 Successful "What You Are Missing Matters" Oxford Nanopore Technologies Day at Tampere University! 🎉 Great engagement with our flow cell demonstration and insightful questions about nanopore technology.
-Thanks to everyone who participated and made this event a success!
+summary:  🌟 It was an honor to engage with such a vibrant audience at the “What You Are Missing Matters” seminar in Riga, Latvia, hosted by Oxford Nanopore Technologies at the Latvian Biomedical Research & Study Centre.
+Your enthusiasm and curiosity made the event exceptional.
+We look forward to many more enlightening sessions and groundbreaking discoveries together.